Algiers (1938 film): Radio

-Film
+Remake

 A musical remake of Algiers titled Casbah was released in 1948 by Universal Pictures and starred Tony Martin and Yvonne De Carlo.
 A 1949 Italian parody titled Totò Le Moko featured the comedian Totò.

 In popular culture

 The film was most Americans' introduction to the picturesque alleys and souks of the Casbah.
 It was also the inspiration for the 1942 film Casablanca, written specifically for Hedy Lamarr in the female lead role.
-When Metro-Goldwyn-Mayer refused to release Lamarr, the role went to Ingrid Bergman.
+When Louis B. Mayer refused to loan her to Warner Bros., the role went to Ingrid Bergman.

 The oft-quoted invitation extended by Charles Boyer to "come with me to the Casbah" does not appear in the film, but still became comedians' standard imitation of Boyer, much like "Play it again, Sam" for Humphrey Bogart, "Judy, Judy, Judy" for Cary Grant and "You dirty rat" for James Cagney, all misquotes.
 Boyer hated the phrase, believing that it demeaned him as an actor.
 However, the Looney Tunes cartoon character Pepé Le Pew, a spoof of Boyer as Pépé le Moko, did say "Come with me to the Casbah" as a pickup line.